bvarner/varnerized_prusa_i3/README.md

 ### Print Settings

-Prusa uses ABS, 20% infill, 3 perimeter shells.
-The rest, well that's up to you. :-)
+Prusa uses ABS, 20% infill, 3 perimeter (vertical) shells on a 0.4mm nozzle.
+The rest, well that's up to you. :-) The three vertical shells are incredibly important.
+The extra ridigity / support is _really_ necessary, or you're likely to break idler parts.

 ### BOM

+The basic BOM is:

 | Part | Quantity |
 | ---- | --------:|